chendaniely/chendaniely.github.io/_posts/2017/2017-03-13-pfp_journal_07_naming_yourself.md

   - pfps17-journal
 ---

-I am a PhD Student, not a candidate... yet.
+I am a PhD *Student*, not a candidate... yet.